I’m a Guest Again! + Hitomi Remembers Her Father

 tray of burnt cookies

-It’s perfectly fine to ignore the myriad external messages elbowing each other to influence us.
-People, companies, cultures, they all would love for us to spend, do, and feel exactly as they think we should.
+It’s quite alright to say, “No!” to a holiday.
+It's ok to write off an entire season.
+Sometimes holidays are worthy of looking forward to.
+Sometimes they're not.
+It's perfectly fine to ignore the myriad external messages elbowing each other to influence us.
+People, companies, cultures, they all would love for us to spend, do, and feel… Continue reading Bah!
+Humbug! is Perfectly Fine

 Five Across, Four Down by Sharon Lynne Bonin-Pratt: Reblog